zendesk/link_platform/doc/architecture/decisions/0010-use-preact-for-the-end-user-website.md

 Switching to Preact would most likely result in significant performance gains for the link-user site.

+The process of switching from a `create-react-app` based application to Preact is not very labor-intensive and is well-documented in Preact's [docs](https://preactjs.com/guide/switching-to-preact).

 We could lose out on compatibility with some React libraries.
 It appears that there is a lot of support for Preact in libraries we currently use/ might use.

 - For CSS-in-JSS there is